 Research has shown that starting the day with a nutritious breakfast helps students stay alert and perform better in school.
 Southwest Local School District offers breakfast at all school buildings!
-We begin serving thirty (30) minutes before the start of school EVERY day!
+We begin serving thirty (30) minutes before the start of every school day.
+For MWE, this means our breakfast begins at 8:40 AM when our front doors unlock.
 Elementary school breakfast is \$1.00.
 Free or reduced (\$0.30) priced breakfast is available to those who qualify.
-Please come visit us & benefit from eating a deliciously nutritious breakfast.
-USDA is an equal opportunity provider & employer.
+Please come visit us and benefit from eating a deliciously nutritious breakfast.
+USDA is an equal opportunity provider and employer.